annadavy/2024_BOI_use_case_ChatGPT_VertexAI/README.md

 Vertex AI was used to create functions to chat with the pdfs :) and compare them.

 The ultimate goal of the experiment is to reproduce the answer that Chat GPT gave using the Vertex AI framework.

+To run the scripts you have to have Google Cloud account with Vertex AI enabled and use Vertex AI workbench or colab.